 On September 25, 1759, the regiment fought at Hoyerswerda.
 On October 29, it took part in the engagement at Pretsch.
 On November 20, 4 squadrons of the regiment took part in the Battle of Maxen where they were attached to Platen's Brigade deployed on the extreme right of the Prussian positions.
 Completely surrounded, the entire Prussian force finally surrendered as prisoners of war.

-In the summer of 1760, the regiment counted only 7 officers, 15 NCOs, 3 drummers, 1 surgeon, 1 Fahnenschmied and 41 dragoons with 114 horses.
-During the summer, it was brought back its full strength of 5 squadrons.
+By May 24, 1760, the regiment counted only 7 officers, 15 NCOs, 3 drummers, 1 surgeon, 1 Fahnenschmied and 41 dragoons with 114 horses.
+During the summer, it was brought back to its full strength of 5 squadrons.
 On November 3, it took part in the Battle of Torgau.

 |Headgear||black tricorne (no lace) with a black cockade fastened with a small white button and straw yellow pompoms

 N.B.: for combat, the tricorne was reinforced with an iron cap